Wood encyclopedia materials

 WPC between innovation and criticism

-Although WPC is regarded as a sustainable alternative to tropical woods, the material has critical ecological aspects aspects.
-Wood and plastic are difficult to separate at the end of their service life, which makes recycling difficult.
-In addition, experts report that microplastic particles can be washed out by rainwater and enter the garden via patio drains – especially with low-quality products.
+Although WPC is considered a sustainable alternative to tropical hardwoods, the material has critical ecological aspects.
+Wood and plastic are difficult to separate from each other at the end of their service life, which makes recycling difficult.
+In addition, experts report that microplastic particles can be washed out by rainwater and enter the garden via patio drains – especially with inferior products.
 High-quality WPC reduces this risk, but does not eliminate it completely.

 Operational behavior and practical experience